 Walking along the restless sea I couldn’t help but fall in love with this hidden village on the Ionian coast of Sicily.

-Every building had its strong personality, the Piazza Duomo was triumphant, and I will never forget that strong coffee we had in Piazza Archimede.
+Every building had its strong personality, the Piazza Duomo was triumphant, and I will never forget the strong coffee we had in Piazza Archimede.

 The best place to stay in Syracuse